 The iRobot Roomba 675 is an entry-level model within iRobot's extensive lineup of robot vacuums and is one of its most budget-friendly models to offer Wi-Fi connectivity.
 Unlike some other entry-level models, it doesn't come with a remote control.
 However, it's fully compatible with Amazon Alexa and Google Home devices, enabling you to make inputs using voice commands.
 It also has a surface detection system that lets it raise its brushroll on carpeting.
 However, it falls short of pricier models in terms of other automation features, with no support for room mapping, and has a somewhat weak suction motor that struggles with deep-cleaning jobs on carpeting.

-The iRobot Roomba 675 is okay to use on bare floors.
+The iRobot Roomba 675 is decent for use on bare floors.
 It cleans most debris on bare floors well but struggles a bit with hair.
-It doesn't have a precise cleaning pattern but it still cleans an entire room.
-Unfortunately, it's not easy to maintain as there are quite a few parts that need frequent cleaning and there are a few recurring costs associated with the vacuum too.
+It doesn't have a precise cleaning pattern, but it still can clean an entire room.
+Unfortunately, it has several parts that need regular servicing, so it's not the easiest to maintain.
+It also incurs fairly high recurring costs.

 The iRobot Roomba 675 isn't designed to use on stairs.